Sachin926/Photo-Editor/Designer/readme.md

+# Contents
-It contains all the window Qt designer ui used to construct the frontend of the software
+###It contains all the window Qt designer ui used to construct the frontend of the software